Schepp/schepp.dev/posts/on-leaving-out-the-alt-attribute.md

 So we need both, as `alt` and `<figcaption>` are not interchangeable.

 One more thing to spot in Šime's code example is that he leaves the `alt` attribute an empty string.
+This is only allowed when the corresponding image [is of purely presentational](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-img-element.html#a-graphical-representation-of-some-of-the-surrounding-text):

+> In many cases, the image is actually just supplementary, and its presence merely reinforces the surrounding text.
+In these cases, the alt attribute must be present but its value must be the empty string.<br>
+  In general, an image falls into this category if removing the image doesn't make the page any less useful, but including the image makes it a lot easier for users of visual browsers to understand the concept.

-This is only allowed when the corresponding image [doesn't convey any information for the user, or is not meant for the user to see at all](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-img-element.html#an-image-not-intended-for-the-user):
+ &hellip;or when it [is not meant for the user to see at all](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-img-element.html#an-image-not-intended-for-the-user):

 > Generally authors should avoid using img elements for purposes other than showing images.<br>
  If an img element is being used for purposes other than showing an image, e.g. as part of a service to count page views, then the alt attribute must be the empty string.<br>
  In such cases, the width and height attributes should both be set to zero.

-Would the above be true, then Šime's image would never be located inside a `<figure>` element to begin with.
+Would any the above be true, then Šime's image would probably never be located inside a `<figure>` element to begin with.

 Does it all boil down to something we already know, which is that the `alt` attribute is mandatory - end of the story?
 Not quite!